 CIGI Senior Fellow Gregory Makoff is researches issues in international financial policy, including the management of sovereign debt crises.
 He is an expert in sovereign debt and an experienced debt capital markets professional.

-Mark Jewett is a CIGI senior fellow with the International Law Research Program.
+Mark Jewett is a senior fellow with CIGI's International Law Research Program.
 He is counsel to Bennett Jones LLP, where his practice focuses on domestic and international aspects of financial law.
 At CIGI, he will research and write on sovereign debt and cross-border insolvency.